When you use my shampoo bars for the first time they will feel very different in your hair to other ones because they are natural.

-Why is Nettle and Rosemary Solid Shampoo different to other solid shampoos?
+What is Nettle and Rosemary Solid Shampoo made from?

-Borage oil is great for any inflammatory hair conditions like eczema and psoriasis.
+Borage oil is great at helping inflammatory hair conditions like eczema and psoriasis.

 Nettles are brilliant for preventing hair loss and effective against dandruff and other flaky scalp conditions.